christophergaughan/christophergaughan.github.io/_posts/2023-07-13-XSEDE-grant.md

   *Exciting Announcement! 🎉*

-    I am thrilled to announce that I have been awarded a grant from the
-    <strong>XSEDE- National Center for Supercomputing</strong>!
+    We are thrilled to announce that we have been awarded a grant from the XSEDE- National Center for Supercomputing!

   <img src="/images/XSEDE.png" alt="XSEDE Logo">